< Browse to Previous Essay | Browse to Next Essay >

 : Printer-Friendly Format

-In June 1876, Clara McCarty (1858-1929) is the first person to graduate from the Territorial University (of Washington) in Seattle.
-McCarty becomes a teacher and the first superintendent of schools in Pierce County.
+In June 1876, Clara McCarty (1858-1929) is the first person to graduate from the Territorial University (later the University of Washington) in Seattle.
+McCarty will become a teacher and then superintendent of schools in Pierce County.

 Clara McCarty's mother, Ruth Kincaid, arrived in Washington by wagon through Naches Pass and settled with her family in Sumner.
 She was 17 and acted as mother to her younger siblings.
 It is not known when her mother died.
 Clara's father, Jonathan C. McCarty, arrived in the West in 1854.
 Ruth and Jonathan were married in 1855.
 In 1858 they fled to Fort Steilacoom during an Indian disturbance, and Clara McCarty was born at Fort Steilacoom.